-The first UGIRA Congress will be organized Taiwan on 23-24 September 2022, hosted by prof. dr. Yin Kai Chao.
-As the ISDE-congress is held on 26-28 September 2022 in Tokyo, robotic surgeons can visit both congresses in a combined trip within the same timezone.
-Keep an eye on the UGIRA website and LinkedIn page for upcoming information on the scientific program and registration process!
+We regret to inform our members that the UGIRA Congress (which was planned to be organized in Taiwan on 23-24 September 2022, hosted by prof. dr. Yin Kai Chao) will be postponed to 2023 due to the current COVID situation.
+Keep an eye on the UGIRA website and LinkedIn page for information on the dates and, scientific program, registration process.

 On October 7-8th 2021, the annual Utrecht ESSO course on Minimally Invasive Gastrectomy and Esophagectomy was organized once again!
 European surgeons (given corona restrictions surgeons outside Europe unfortunately were not able to attend) received lectures and cadaver lab training in conventional and robotic minimally invasive surgery for esophagogastric cancer.
 Keep an eye on the ESSO website for the 2022 course.